-Notes to the consolidated financial statements continued December 31, 2012 instrument that is designated as, and meets all the required criteria for, a hedge of a net investment are recorded in the currency exchange reserve to the extent that it is deemed to be an effective hedge.
+Changes in the fair value of a derivative or non-derivative instrument that is designated as, and meets all the required criteria for, a hedge of a net investment are recorded in the currency exchange reserve to the extent that it is deemed to be an effective hedge.
 The ineffective portion is recognised in the income statement as finance revenue or cost.